Skip to main content

 Q: What is the purpose of the scf_bootstrap file?

-A: scf_bootstrap is the startup script for cloud functions, used to set environment variables and launch the compiled binary file.
+A: scf_bootstrap is the startup script for cloud functions, used to set environment variables and start up the compiled binary file.